evorhard/EvorBrain/README.md

 #### 🔄 In Progress

 - [x] Life Area CRUD UI with sidebar navigation
+- [x] Goals CRUD UI with status management and progress tracking
-- [ ] Goals, Projects, and Tasks UI components
+- [ ] Projects and Tasks UI components
 - [ ] Calendar integration
 - [ ] Testing and polish